DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 ## Raspberry Pi 4 Model B 8Gb
 ![Raspberry Pi 4 Model B 8Gb](/images/rpi4_8gb.jpg)

 The Rasperry Pi 4 Model B is available in 8Gb, 4Gb, 2Gb and 1Gb models.
-DigiByte Core requires at least 5Gb RAM to run.
-For this reason, only the 8Gb model Pi 4 is recommended.
+Only the 8Gb model Pi 4 is recommended for a full DigiNode.
 The 4Gb model will run, but performance will be very sluggish, and it will require a large swap file that puts a lot of strain on the SSD.
 In short, 4Gb is fine for testing, but definitely not recommended for long term use.
-The 2Gb and 1Gb Pi 4 models are definitely not supported.
+The 1Gb and 2Gb models do not have enough RAM to runa DigiNode and are not supported.
+Earlier models of the Raspberry Pi (3, Zero etc.) are also not supported.

-As of December 2022, due to the global chip shortage, the Raspberry Pi 4 is still experiencing stock shortages, and may currently be unavailable at the provided links.
+As of December 2022, due to the global chip shortage, Raspberry Pis are still experiencing stock shortages, and may currently be unavailable at the provided links.
 You can monitor global stock availability at the [rpilocator website](https://rpilocator.com/).
 You can also sign up for stock alerts on [Twitter](https://twitter.com/rpilocator) or [Telegram](https://t.me/raspberry_alert_pi).
+According to reports, the situation should start to improve in 2023 Q2 and Pi's should be hopefully readily available again in 2023 Q3.
+For more info, see the interview [here](https://www.youtube.com/watch?v=P9vna9jao9I) with Raspberry Pi CEO, Eben Upton.

 **Be wary of price gouging - the MSRP of the Pi4 8Gb is $75 USD.**